mendicant-original/learning-series/issues/01-The-Table-Assignment/chapters/01-Setting-Up-the-Table.md

 The most intuitive way to represent a table in Ruby is using a two dimensional array - where an individual row is an array and the collection of rows is also an array.

-In keeping with TDD practices, we'll begin with the simplest possible scenario, namely by initializing an empty table object.
+In keeping with TDD practices, we'll begin with the simplest possible scenario, in this case, initializing an empty table object.

-To verify that the table is indeed empty, we write a test to check that the table contains no rows:
+To verify that the table is indeed empty, we first write a test to check that the table contains no rows:

     require 'test/unit'
     require 'contest'